Fannie Mae and Freddie Mac hike pay for their CEOs

-Fannie Mae CEO Timothy Mayopoulos and his counterpart at Freddie Mac, Donald Layton, will each now earn $4 million a year, up from previous annual salaries of $600,000.
+Fannie Mae CEO Timothy Mayopoulos and his counterpart at Freddie Mac, Donald Layton, will each now earn a targeted $4 million a year, up from previous annual salaries of $600,000.

 The Federal Housing Finance Agency, an independent regulator, slashed executive pay at the two companies in 2012.
 Before then, executives could earn as much as $6 million a year.